Now more than ever, we need Speed. Racer, that is.

 The strength of Speed’s family ties are quickly put to the test by E.P.
-Arnold Royalton (British actor Roger Allam having a gloriously greasy good time, especially when oozing the movie’s best line in the catchphrase-that-wasn’t-but-should-be: “Pancakes are love”).
+Arnold Royalton (British actor Roger Allam having a gloriously greasy good time).
 Royalton heads a conglomerate that lavishes its racers with the best training and equipment available (a zippy montage provides the outlandish details), and he attempts to convince Speed that his best shot for victory lies in selling out the family racing team to Royalton Industries.

 Speed, of course, declines, knowing that ability backed up by hard work and passion can occasionally win out over buying one’s way to victory (well, at least it can in the movies).